omoju/omoju.github.io/_posts/2016-05-06-15+-years-of-learning-computational-intelligence.md

 ---
 layout: post-no-feature
-title: "15+ years of computational intelligence."
+title: "15+ Years of Computational Intelligence."
 description: "How I became an expert in both human and machine intelligence."
 comments: true
 category: articles
 ---

 ![Omoju 2014 White House Tree Lighting Ceremony]({{ site.url }}/images/15CompIntl/omojuWHMadeWithCode.jpg)

 It started in 1994, Fadeyi, Lagos.
 My high school introduced a mandatory computer science (CS) class taught by Mr Onyeka.
 He often wore a white buba and sokoto and had a bad case of razor bumps on the back of his neck.
 It was rather distracting learning his material because those razor bumps were all I could focus on.